 5. Bush dog

 Danish biologist Peter Lund first found fossils of this species in a cave in Brazil in 1842.
-Further study suggested the species appeared in South America some 300,000 years ago and was now extinct.
+But the scientific world believed it was an old, probably prehistoric animal that was now extinct.

 These canines are diurnal and usually hunt in packs of up to 12.
 They eat small mammals, snakes, and birds.
 Bush dogs have webbed feet which make them excellent swimmers, a skill they require since they mainly live in rainforests, flooded forests, and wet savannas.